Sivaanish/azure-synapse-in-a-day-demos/infrastructure/07.md

     ![The Import menu item is selected.](media/develop-import.png "Import")

 3. Navigate to the folder where you extracted the ZIP file for this lab.
-If you extracted the files to `C:\`, navigate to `C:\azure-synapse-in-a-day-demos-master\infrastructure\source\ETLandPREDICT` and select **TrainAndScoreRULModel.ipynb**.
+If you extracted the files to `C:\`, navigate to `C:\LabFiles\azure-synapse-in-a-day-demos-master\infrastructure\source\ETLandPREDICT` and select **TrainAndScoreRULModel.ipynb**.

     ![The TrainAndScoreRULModel file is highlighted.](media/trainmodel-file.png "Open")